lack3r/Awesome-Repositories/README.md

-#WARNING: This repository is not tidy and not organised!
-I will organise this material at at some moment (I hope)
+#WARNING: This repository is not tidy and not organised.
+I will organise this material at some moment (I hope)

 # Awesome-Repositories
 Github repositories I like and find useful